 Yui (結衣): Meaning “binding cloth,” symbolizing the interconnectedness and harmony of clouds with the natural world.

-Akari (明里): Signifying “bright village,” evoking the radiant beauty and warmth of clouds as they gather overhead.
+Akari (明里): Signifying “bright village,” evoking clouds’ radiant beauty and warmth as they gather overhead.

 Riko (理子): Combining “truth” and “child,” suggesting the honest and unassuming nature of clouds as they drift through the sky.